 Select from the Lab Science list in the General Education Transfer Degree section of the catalog.
+8 credits

 Select from the Humanities list in the General Education Transfer Degree section of the catalog.
 One course must be in the Fine Arts.
 It is recommended that you choose courses from more than one department.
+6 to 9 credits

 Choose from the Social Sciences list in the General Education Transfer Degree section of the catalog.
 It is recommended that you choose courses from more than one department.
+6 to 9 credits

-Select courses from the Options list in the General Education Transfer Degree section of the catalog to complete the 35

-General Education credits required.
+Select courses from the Options list in the General Education Transfer Degree section of the catalog to complete the 35 General Education credits required.